Birkenhead Town Hall: Future

 In 2009 owners Wirral Borough Council advertised the building for sale or lease, as part of its Strategic Asset Review.
-The council has invited "expressions of interest from individuals and organisations who can demonstrate that they can secure a sustainable use for this important building."
+The council invited "expressions of interest from individuals and organisations who can demonstrate that they can secure a sustainable use for this important building."
+As of 2026, the building was still owned by the Council but under consideration for sale.